markmerker/thinkcspy/_sources/GeneralIntro/LPS/Glossary.rst

     float
         python data type for decimal or floating point numbers.

+    for loop
+        A python statement that iterates through a sequence of items.

     Function
         Code that is called using a name, and perenthesis for passing in data.
 (A more formal definition will come later).
         Functions we have encountered include ``print(),  type(),  abs(), str(), int(), float()``